Photo: Dietmar Rabich / Wikimedia Commons

 Dubrovnik, Croatia — Medieval City and Adriatic

-Dubrovnik’s beaches are not the finest in Croatia (Hvar, Brac, and the Dalmatian islands have superior sand and water), but the combination of the extraordinary medieval walled city and the Adriatic water creates the most culturally complex beach experience in Europe.
-Swimming from the Banje Beach beneath the ancient city walls, with the extraordinary limestone Old Town visible above, is a uniquely Adriatic experience.
+Dubrovnik’s beaches aren’t the best in Croatia (Hvar, Brac, and the Dalmatian islands have better sand and water), but the combination of the medieval walled city and the Adriatic creates the most culturally rich beach experience in Europe.
+Swimming from Banje Beach beneath the ancient city walls, with the limestone Old Town rising above, is a uniquely Adriatic experience.

-Hvar Island: The most glamorous island in Croatia — extraordinary lavender fields, 14th-century Venetian architecture (the Loggia, the Cathedral, the Fortress above the town), and the extraordinarily clear Adriatic water.
-The Pakleni Islands (a short boat taxi from Hvar town) have the finest clear-water beaches in Dalmatia.
+Hvar Island: Croatia’s most glamorous island — lavender fields, 14th-century Venetian architecture (the Loggia, the Cathedral, the Fortress above the town), and unusually clear Adriatic water.
+The Pakleni Islands (a short boat taxi from Hvar town) have some of the clearest-water beaches in Dalmatia.

 Cinque Terre, Italy — Pastel Villages and Rocky Coves